sneha-0723/ASCIGrp3-1/ASCIGrp3/README.md

 <h1>PASSWORD GENERATOR/NOTES GENERATOR</h1>
-<p>The following application is primarily used for taking down notes as and when required.But in order to ensure personalization of notes created,the following application is also equipped with a authentication feature provided by the password generator.
+<p>The following application is primarily used for taking down notes as and when required.But in order to ensure personalization of the notes,the following application is also equipped with a authentication feature provided by the password generator.

  </p>